Celebrity Couples From the 2000s You Totally Forgot About

 Aaron Carter and Hillary Duff

-Teenage romances usually come with a lot of drama—and this particular youthful couple was no exception.
+Teenage romances usually come with a lot of drama—and this particular young couple was no exception.
 Aaron Carter and Hillary Duff started dating in 2000 when they were both just 13 years old.
 The couple dated on and off for three years—but in 2003, when rumors that Carter cheated on Duff with Lindsay Lohan emerged, the couple officially ended things.

 But even a decade later, Carter still seemed to be harboring feelings for Duff.
 In March 2014, he proclaimed his love for her in two tweets (both of which have since been deleted).
+And speaking of teenage celebs, check out these 25 Child Actors When They Got Their Start Vs. Now.

 Kirsten Dunst and Jake Gyllenhaal

 This adorable couple was the result of Jake Gyllenhaal's sister, Maggie Gyllenhaal's, matchmaking efforts.
 (Maggie co-starred with Kirsten Dunst in 2003's Mona Lisa Smile.)
 Soon after they met, the couple started dating, and they embarked on a very fast-moving relationship.
 All within the span of two years—from 2002 to 2004—they dated, lived together, and even co-parented a dog.
 Though Kake (Jirsten?
-Junst?) didn't last, we will always remember this relationship by the infamous salad photo it gave us.
+Junst?) didn't last, we will always remember this relationship for the infamous salad photo it gave us.

 Carson Daly and Tara Reid